PrioteasaAndrei/bomberman-reinforcement-learning/README.md

 - [X] in the train_setup and setup (callback) functions initialize and load the models, initialize the optimizer and loss function, initialize the ReplayMemory
 - [X] write a function that saves and loads the model at the end of a training cycle (.pth or pickle whatever works)
 - [X] create a buffer of actions of the rule based agent to feed to our network for initial training where the agent is too weak to gather enough moves to learn from them
+- [x] define a way to test our CNN network on gogle colab with batch_size 64 and 800 000 training steps | result: not training

 # Running Shell Script
 Before executing the script for the first time, run: `chmod 755 run_agent.sh`.